antti-ucla/api-tutorial/README.md

 1. To use the text streaming server, you need to have Ollama installed and running.
 You can get it from https://ollama.ai/.

-2. You need to download the "deepseek-r1:7b" model from Ollama and start it.
+2. You need to download the `deepseek-r1:7b` model from Ollama and start it.
 You can do this by running `ollama run deepseek-r1:7b` in a terminal.

-3. Open the client by opening the "client/index.html" file in a browser.
+3. Start the chat interface by opening `client/index.html` in a browser.

-4. Start the text streaming server by first running `cd ~/api-tutorial/python` in a terminal and then `pipenv run python3 text_streaming.py`.
+4. Start the text streaming server by first running `cd ~/api-tutorial/python` in a terminal and then `pipenv run python3 text_streaming.py` (or just `python3 text_streaming.py` if not using a virtual environment).

 ### Other in progress work